AkshatDC/codeByte/README.md

 # codeByte
 This shall be the official repository to keep track of all the work done on the Data Analytics Project.
 The project is submitted to IBM CSRBOX.
+In regards to SDG 14.

 Project Details: